J-Spade/monstars/bang/README.md

 ## Uninstallation

 ### Windows
-Uninstalling the SSP is currently a manual process:
+Uninstalling the SSP is a manual process requiring access to the target machine:
 1. Remove the SSP entry from the list of SSPs in the `Security Packages` value of the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Lsa`.
 2. Reboot the target machine
 3. Delete the SSP DLL from `C:\Windows\System32\`